apized/apized.github.io/documentation.md

 ## Testing

 Testing is done with groovy & Spock for simplicity.
-Integratin testing also included with most of the building blocks in place.
+Integration testing also included with most of the building blocks in place.

 ## Documentation

-Our generated Controllers are annotated with OpenAPI annotations and therefore you get openapi documentation out of the box.
+Our generated Controllers are annotated with OpenAPI annotations, and therefore you get openapi documentation out of the box.

 ## Security